soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 ```

 In `getBluePart` we deconstruct a composite value into its part and extract the third component
-representing the blue value in a color represented by red, green and blue components (RGB).
+representing the blue value in a color represented by red, green, and blue components (RGB).

-Note that `blue` is the name we give to the third component so it will be bound
+Note that `blue` is the name we give to the third component, so it will be bound
 to the right of the arrow that comes after the pattern.
 This is similar to
 a function argument.
 Also note that `_` matches any value *without* binding it to a name.